sweetlove56/groestlcoin/doc/psbt.md

 ### Overall workflow

-Overall, the construction of a fully signed Bitcoin transaction goes through the following steps:
+Overall, the construction of a fully signed Groestlcoin transaction goes through the following steps:

 - A **Creator** proposes a particular transaction to be created.
 They construct